The term “Health and Safety” is commonly used, but the distinction between health and safety hazards often eludes people.

 Therefore, it’s imperative to adopt a systematic approach during risk assessments to avoid overlooking the diverse health hazards in most workplaces.

 Systematic Risk Assessment

-Failure to do this could lead to costly compensation claims and/or prosecution by the relevant enforcing authority.
+Neglecting this crucial step can lead to costly compensation claims and potential prosecution by the relevant enforcing authority.

 For instance, in a recent case, an engineer diagnosed with Hand and Arm Vibration Syndrome (HAVS), linked to using vibrating tools for sanding components, highlighted the consequences of a faulty risk assessment.
 Adequate controls were lacking, such as equipment with lower vibration energy, worker training, and health surveillance to detect early indications of problems.

 As a result, the company faced a £20,000 fine, with the potential for even greater costs should the injured party decide to pursue a civil compensation claim.